nedbat/coveragepy/doc/config.rst

 option, you are replacing all the exclude regexes, so you'll need to also supply the "pragma: no cover" regex if you still want to use it.

-``fail_under`` (integer): a target coverage percentage.
+``fail_under`` (float): a target coverage percentage.
 If the total coverage measurement is under this value, then exit with a status code of 2.
+If you specify a non-integral value, you must also set ``[report] precision`` properly to make use of the decimal places.
+A setting of 100 will fail any value under 100, regardless of the number of decimal places of precision.

 ``ignore_errors`` (boolean, default False): ignore source code that can't be found, emitting a warning instead of an exception.